w3bdesign/nav-jobs/README.md

 -   React with Typescript
 -   Typography and colors used by NAV
 -   NAV frontend library implemented with multiple components like Pagination and Button
--   State management with Typescript typings
+-   State management with Easy Peasy and Typescript typings
 -   Responsive design
+-   Saving of job ads

 ## Requirements